smevawala/mote.io-extension/README.md

 * Log in and out of the app
 * Refreshing the webpage

-If worse problems occur, I'll explin the connection issues and you can fire commands from console.
+If worse problems occur, I'll explain the connection issues and you can fire commands from console.

 -----------
 -----------